The Sound of Silence in Social Networks: Opinion Models

+For each agent~$i$, the constants $\Toli{i}, \Maj_i \in [0,1]$ represent the agent’s \emph{tolerance radius} and \emph{majority threshold} i.e., the minimum proportion of neighbors required for a group to be regarded as a majority by agent~$i$.\footnote{Although the constraint $\Maj_i \geq 0.5$ may seem natural, we neither require nor assume it in our technical results or simulations.}

-Intuitively, an agent $i$ considers the opinion of $j$ to be close enough to theirs if it is within their tolerance radio.
-The agents decide to be silent if and only if the opinions of the majority of their \emph{non-silent} contacts are not close enough to theirs.
+Intuitively, an agent $i$ considers the opinion of $j$ to be close enough to theirs if it is within their tolerance radius $\tau_i$.
+Agent $i$ decides to speak iff at least a fraction $\Maj_i$, their majority threshold, of their \emph{non-silent} contacts have opinions close enough to theirs.